libdither/libdither/website/README.md

 # www.dither.link website

-Website for Dither, hosts the entirety of [libdither/dither-spec](https://github.com/libdither/dither-spec) in addition to an introduction to Dither
+Website for Dither, hosts the entirety of the Dither spec (the repo's `research/` directory, rendered at `/docs/`) in addition to an introduction to Dither

 More to be added in the future (such as a blog and perhaps a simple commenting system).